oxmoei/boundless/README.md

   * Minimum: one 8GB vRAM GPU
   * Recommended to be competetive: 10x GPU with min 8GB vRAM
   * Recomended GPU models are 4090, 5090 and L4.
-> I've tested the new release with only a 80GB vRAM GPU, I'll update here when I just tested out lower GPUs.
+> * I've tested the new release with only a 80GB vRAM GPU, I'll update here when I just tested out lower GPUs.
+> * You better test it out with single GPUs by lowering your configurations later by reading the further sections.

 ### Software
 * Supported: Ubuntu 20.04/22.04